 If you’re interested in learning more about 529 plans, start with your own state’s plan.
 While you do not have to invest in that plan, doing so can save you some extra money.
 “In 35 states, your contribution to the state 529 plan is eligible for a deduction or credit on your income tax,” notes Kantrowitz.

-- If you want to save or want to save more, but aren’t sure where to find the money, try these ideas:
+If you want to save, or want to save more, but aren’t sure where to find money for college, try these ideas:

 - Set up an automatic monthly contribution to your 529 from your bank account.
 These can often be as low as $25 a month, depending on the plan.
 “You’ll quickly get used to not having that money hanging around to be spent,” notes Kantrowitz.